lameckito/todo-app-testing/README.md

 # Todo App with Comprehensive Testing Suite

-A full-stack Todo application with React frontend and Node.js backend, featuring comprehensive automated testing with Jest, Supertest, and Cypress.
+A full-stack Todo application  as stated by the document with React frontend and Node.js backend, featuring comprehensive automated testing with Jest, Supertest, and Cypress.

-## 🚀 Quick Start (< 2 minutes setup)
+## Quick Start

 ### Prerequisites
 - Node.js 16+ and npm